skullzarmy/vibealive/docs/overview.md

 - **Unused Files:** Files not referenced anywhere in your codebase
 - **Dead Components:** React components that are no longer used
+- **Bundle Size Impact:** Real webpack stats analysis showing exact bytes that can be saved
 - **Unused API Routes:** API endpoints with no incoming requests detected
 - **Dependency Graph:** Visual representation of file dependencies
 - **Framework Patterns:** Advanced Next.js routing and architectural patterns in use